Wilko01/ESPHome/README.md

 ### Interface
 #### Home Assistant
-The devices will automatically added via the discovery process of the integration into Home Assistant.
+The devices will automatically be added via the discovery process of the integration into Home Assistant.
+The Notification icon in Home Assistant will indicate that there is a new device discovered.
+Click it and complete the process.
+The device is no available in Home Assistant.

+### Fixed IP address
+There are two options:
+- Via the DHCP server in Ubiquity
+- Via the settings of the device in ESPHome
+As the complete config is in ESPHome, the IP address is also placed in ESPHome.
+Add under the Wifi block the fixed IP settings
+# Optional manual IP
+  manual_ip:
+    static_ip: 192.168.201.xxxxx
+    gateway: 192.168.201.1
+    subnet: 255.255.255.0
+    dns1: 192.168.201.1
+    dns2: 8.8.8.8

 ### Testing
 Add the device to the dashboard and check the results.